kschat/personal-website/content/about.md

-@WalmartLabs Software Engineer living in Philadelphia.
-I enjoy writing code in TypeScript, Kotlin, and Rust, though I'm not very good at the latter.
-I'm almost always working on RESTful or GraphQL service.
-I enjoy experimenting with new programming languages, and have a deep interest in learning how to write compilers in my free time (though, I don't get much of that anymore).
-I'm a masochist so naturally I'm a vim user.
+I'm a Staff Software Engineer based out of Philadelphia, working at Walmart on the GraphQL Platform team.
+I love writing code, especially in Rust and TypeScript.
+I'm a fan of experimenting with new programming languages, and I have a deep interest in learning how to write compilers in my free time.
+I love bikes, hate cars, and I'm a big proponent for walkable cities.

-When I'm not programming, I enjoy spending time with my family - my wife Kylie, and our two dogs, Edward and Oliver.
-Some of my hobbies include playing disc golf, running, riding my bike, and playing video games (I'm a huge fan of FromSoftware games, my favorite being Dark Souls 3).
-Although I'm not very good at it, I enjoy making home improvements.
-It's a lot of fun to learn about something that's completely different from programming.